-JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal III - Independence and Accountability Goal VI - Education for Branchwide Professional Excellence Goal VII - Modernization of Management and Administration Goal VII - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal IV - Quality of Justice and Service to the Public Goal V - Education for Branchwide Professional Excellence Goal VI - Branchwide Infrastructure for Service Excellence

-BILL AUTHOR - POSITION BILL SUMMARY GOAL NOTES AB 2448 Feuer 2008 Sponsor Revises and redrafts the existing statute governing court fee waivers to ensure that indigent litigants have an opportunity to access the courts in a timely manner, and to provide for recovery of those fees in appropriate cases.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 663 Jones 2009 Sponsor interpreter- related provisions; no position on legal aid provision Requires the Judicial Council to establish a working group to identify and develop best practices to expand the use of interpreters in civil proceedings and to implement a three-year pilot project in up to five courts to provide interpreters in civil proceedings.
+Also requires the Judicial Council to enter into one or more master agreements with telephonic appearance providers to provide uniformity in the fees charged and requires \$15 per appearance to support the cost of the civil interpreter pilot project.
+Limits the use of the term "legal aid."
+I Pilot project AB 2448 Feuer 2008 Sponsor Revises and redrafts the existing statute governing court fee waivers to ensure that indigent litigants have an opportunity to access the courts in a timely manner, and to provide for recovery of those fees in appropriate cases.
 I, III, IV AB 3050 Jones 2008 Sponsor Requires the Judicial Council to establish a working group to identify and develop best practices to expand the use of interpreters in civil proceedings.
 Requires the Judicial Council to implement a pilot project to provide interpreters in civil proceedings, in up to five courts, to implement the best practices identified by the working group.
 Requires that the Judicial Council enter into one or more master agreements to provide uniform fees for telephonic appearances in civil cases and provides that funding from this source will support the interpreter pilot project.
 I Interpreter pilot project AB 171 Beall 2007 Support Establishes the Assumption Program for Loans for Law in the Public Interest, to provide up to \$11,000 in loan assumption benefits over a four-year period to public interest attorneys.
 I AB 1723 Committee on Judiciary 2007 Support Requires banks that hold interest on lawyer trust accounts (IOLTA) to allow those accounts to participate in higher-paying investment products, or receive an interest rate that is comparable to the rates paid by those investment products (referred to as "IOLTA comparability").
 I